software-architecture-guild/katas-2025/README.md

 AI/ML usage within our system will adhere to the following principles:

 - **AI/ML will only function as an assistant**, never as a fully automated decision-maker.
-- **Experts will retain full control over all grading and certification decisions**, with AI/ML acting in a supportive role.
+- **Experts will retain complete control over all grading and certification decisions**, with AI/ML acting in a supportive role.
 - **AI-generated recommendations will require human validation** before being acted upon.
 - **Transparency in AI suggestions must be maintained**, ensuring that experts understand how recommendations are derived.
 - **AI-assisted tools should focus on increasing efficiency** rather than replacing human expertise.